LeMonsieurPompidou/Cobar_olfactoryAlgorithm/EXPERIENCE_4/EXPERIENCE_4.md

 ### EXP 4.2: Source is to the Left of the Fly
 In this sub-experience, the stationary source is positioned to the left of the fly while the antenna is hidden.

-### EXP 4.3: Behind the Square
+### EXP 4.3: Source is behind of the Fly
-In this sub-experience, the fly is positioned behind the stationary square while the antenna is hidden.
+In this sub-experience, the stationary source is positioned behind of the fly while the antenna is hidden.

-### EXP 4.4: In Front of the Square
+### EXP 4.4: Source is in front of the Fly
-In this sub-experience, the fly is positioned in front of the stationary square while the antenna is hidden.
+In this sub-experience, the stationary source is positioned in front of the fly while the antenna is hidden.